 POLICE CONFIRM "WITCH HUNT" AGAINST FOUNDER OF WOODLAND BURIAL TRUST. - June 2017.

-Ian Rutland said "I am pleased my vision and hard work to establish Durham's first community woodland cemetery will continue under the the local authority.
+Ian Rutland said "I am pleased my vision and hard work to establish Durham's first community woodland cemetery will continue under the local authority.
 The woodland environment and lodge was regarded a valuable asset to the region".

 There is currently a complaint of 'maladministration' against Durham County Council under investigation by the Local Government Ombudsman concerning the local authorities actions over the demise of the original project.